aminimalanimal/aminimalanimal.github.io--source/app/markdown/presentations/ux_accessibility/accessibility_ux.md

 So what just happened there is I used a CSS technique to completely hide a passage of text from sighted users.
 This is a pattern that we started adopting when we realized that we could explain things to screen readers that the visual design just wouldn't allow us to explain to sighted users.
 Ultimately, the best practice is just to not put yourself in a position in which you feel you need that sort of thing.

+It's likely that this hidden content will be missed in future CMS updates, or that it was never integrated at all.